Ukraine criticises Ben Wallace’s appeasement comparison with diplomacy efforts

 Ukraine has criticised the Defence Secretary’s comparison of diplomatic efforts aimed at preventing an invasion by Russia to appeasement, saying now is the wrong time to “offend our partners”.

-The “worsening situation” in Ukraine caused Ben Wallace who has warned an attack is “highly likely”, to leave a family holiday in Europe early on Sunday, having departed a day earlier.
+The “worsening situation” in Ukraine caused Ben Wallace who has warned an attack is “highly likely”, to leave a family holiday in Europe early on Sunday, having set off a day earlier.

 But his remark that there is a “whiff of Munich in the air”, in a reference to the agreement that allowed German annexation of the Sudetenland in 1938 but failed to prevent the Second World War, was not welcomed by Ukraine.